- Brand name

 - diuretics, also known as fluid or water tablets

-- potassium supplements, large amounts of salt or potassium-containing salt substitutes
+- potassium supplements, large amounts of salt or potassium-containing salt substitutes in your food (check the label)

 These medicines may be affected by DOLAPRIL, or may affect how well it works.
 You may need different amounts of your medicine, or you may need to take different medicines.
 Your doctor will advise you.